NLeSC/guide/best_practices/language_guides/ccpp.md

 A lot of libraries come with a package description for `pkg-config`.
 These descriptions are installed in `/usr/lib/pkgconfig`.
 You can point `pkg-config` to your additional libraries by setting the `PKG_CONFIG_PATH` environment variable.
 This also helps for instance when trying to automatically locate dependencies from CMake, which has `pkg-config` support as a fallback for when libraries don't support CMake's `find_package`.

+Note that C++20 will bring Modules, which can be used as an alternative to including (precompiled) header files.
+This will allow for easier packaging and will probably cause the ecosystem landscape to change considerably.

 ### Editors
 This is largely a matter of taste, but not always.